Near miss: Law enforcement and public safety

-A total of 1,439 U.S. law enforcement officers died in the line of duty between 2006 and 2016, an average of one death every 61 hours or 144 per year, including 123 in 2015.
-In 2014, the Law Enforcement Officer (LEO) Near Miss Reporting System was established, with funding support from the U.S. Department of Justice's Office of Community Oriented Policing Services (COPS Office).
+A total of 1,439 US law enforcement officers died in the line of duty between 2006 and 2016, an average of one death every 61 hours or 144 per year, including 123 in 2015.
+In 2014, the Law Enforcement Officer (LEO) Near Miss Reporting System was established, with funding support from the US Department of Justice's Office of Community Oriented Policing Services (COPS Office).
 Since its launch, the LEO Near Miss system has established endorsements and partnerships with the National Law Enforcement Officers' Memorial Fund (NLEOMF), the International Association of Chiefs of Police (IACP), the International Association of Directors of Law Enforcement Standards and Training (IADLEST), the Officer Down Memorial Page (ODMP) and the Below 100 organization.
 The Police Foundation, a national, independent non-profit organization, operates the system and has received additional support from the Motorola Solutions Foundation.
 Law enforcement members are to submit voluntary reports when involved in or having witnessed or become aware of a near-miss event.
 Near miss reports take minutes to submit, can be submitted anonymously and are not forwarded to regulatory or investigative agencies, but are used to provide analysis, policy and training recommendations to the law enforcement community.